Skip to main content

 Biography

 Hunter was born and raised in Florence, Alabama.
-Before arriving at Lipscomb in August 2019, he spent formative years in Los Angeles, California; Tuscaloosa, Alabama; Birmingham, Alabama; Manhattan, Kansas; and Tuxedo, North Carolina.
-At Lipscomb, Hunter teaches in the Marriage and Family Therapy graduate program and volunteers with the LIFE program.
-He is also currently a Fellow in Relational Ethics with the Doherty Foundation for Social and Civic Well-Being.
-Outside of his role at Lipscomb, Hunter is an active mental health professional providing therapy to individuals and couples in the Nashville area.
-He also enjoys spending time with his family, taking in live concerts, being outside and active in a wide variety of outdoor activities, and sitting on the front porch reading a good book.
+Before arriving at Lipscomb in August 2019, he spent time in Los Angeles, California; Tuscaloosa, Alabama; Birmingham, Alabama; Manhattan, Kansas; and Tuxedo, North Carolina.
+At Lipscomb, Hunter teaches in the graduate Marriage and Family Therapy and undergraduate Psychology programs and volunteers with the Lipscomb LIFE program.
+He was previously a fellow in relational ethics with the Doherty Foundation for Social and Civic Well-Being.
+Outside his role at Lipscomb, Hunter is a licensed marital and family therapist (LMFT) in Tennessee, an AAMFT-approved supervisor, and a certified family life educator (CFLE) through the National Council on Family Relations.
+He enjoys spending time with his family, attending live concerts, being outdoors and active, and sitting on the front porch reading a good book.

 Academic Degrees